 Our team accounts for all of these factors when recommending a finish, timing your replastering, and setting you up for a successful plaster startup.
 We live and work here — we’re not guessing at what OBX pools face.

-Duck Pool & Spa provides concrete pool repair and replastering services throughout the OBX from Nags Head to Corolla.
+Duck Pools provides concrete pool repair and replastering services throughout the OBX from Nags Head to Corolla.
 Our service areas include:

 Not sure if we cover your location?
 Give us a call at (252) 255-8238 and we’ll confirm service availability.

-Most pool replastering projects are completed in 2–5 days from drain to fill, depending on pool size and the extent of any crack repairs needed.
+Most pool replastering projects are completed in 2–4 depending on pool size and weather.
 The plaster application itself typically happens in a single day.
 After filling, a 28-day startup period is required for the plaster to properly cure.

 Pool replastering costs in OBX vary based on pool size, current surface condition, and the finish you choose.
 Standard white plaster is the most affordable option, while pebble aggregate finishes carry a higher price point but last significantly longer.
 Contact Duck Pool & Spa for a free, no-obligation estimate specific to your pool.